 Acknowledgements

-This event was supported by the EuroCC project.
-This project has received funding from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 951732.
-The JU receives support from the European Union’s Horizon 2020 research and innovation programme and Germany, Bulgaria, Austria, Croatia, Cyprus, the Czech Republic, Denmark, Estonia, Finland, Greece, Hungary, Ireland, Italy, Lithuania, Latvia, Poland, Portugal, Romania, Slovenia, Spain, Sweden, the United Kingdom, France, the Netherlands, Belgium, Luxembourg, Slovakia, Norway, Switzerland, Turkey, Republic of North Macedonia, Iceland, Montenegro.
-This project has received funding from the Ministry of Education, Youth and Sports of the Czech Republic (ID:MC2101).
+This course has received funding from the European High-Performance Computing Joint Undertaking (JU) under grant agreement No 101101903.
+The JU receives support from the Digital Europe Programme and Germany, Bulgaria, Austria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, Greece, Hungary, Ireland, Italy, Lithuania, Latvia, Poland, Portugal, Romania, Slovenia, Spain, Sweden, France, Netherlands, Belgium, Luxembourg, Slovakia, Norway, Türkiye, Republic of North Macedonia, Iceland, Montenegro, Serbia.
+This project has received funding from the Ministry of Education, Youth and Sports of the Czech Republic.

 This course was supported by the Ministry of Education, Youth and Sports of the Czech Republic through the e-INFRA CZ (ID:90254).